Careers at Rasmussen College

 Our adjunct faculty members are considered part-time employees.
 You will be required to complete new hire paperwork which includes the Form I-9 and proof of eligibility to work in the United States.
 We also require all employees to successfully pass a background check.
 All pre-employment paperwork must be completed and cleared prior to teaching your first course.

-All instructors must have easy accessibility to the internet, Microsoft Office 2007, and be able to download a web-based conferencing tool for faculty meetings.
+All instructors must have easy accessibility to the internet using Internet Explorer or Mozilla Firefox, Microsoft Office 2007 or higher, and be able to download a web-based conferencing tool for faculty meetings.
 Some courses may require both students and instructors to have specific software.

-All of our courses are asynchronous so you are able to login and teach your course according to your schedule.
-You must be available to login daily and there may be times when your students need to meet with you via chat or phone.
+Most of our standard 11-week courses are asynchronous, instructors are able to login and teach according to their schedule.
+Instructors must be available to login daily and there may be times when students need to reach out via chat or phone.
+All online courses require a live synchronous session, frequency of sessions vary based on the course requirements.

 A Learning Culture that Changes and Builds Lives